 What is Trust Administration?

-If you are a beneficiary or trustee of a trust, Ira K. Miller & Associates can help you determine your rights and obligations under the provisions of the trust and under the laws of the State of New York.
+If you are a beneficiary or trustee of a trust, Miller & Miller Law Group PLLC can help you determine your rights and obligations under the provisions of the trust and under the laws of the State of New York.